The Name of a Tribe That Defined a Nation

 The La Tène Period

-Yet, as the wheels of time turned and churned, our civilization matured into the La Tène period by the mid-5th century BCE, marking a zenith in our artistic and cultural expression until the Roman conquest in the 1st century BCE.
-Until now.
+Yet, as the wheels of time turned and churned, our civilization matured into the La Tène period by the mid-5th century BCE, marking a peak in our artistic and cultural expression until the Roman conquest in the 1st century BCE.

 The La Tène period is named after the archaeological site of La Tène on Lake Neuchâtel.
 This era distinguished us by our sophisticated metalwork, pottery, and textiles, showcasing our elaborate artistic prowess.